s5uishida/open5gs_5gc_ueransim_oai_upf_framed_routing_sample_config/README.md

-# Open5GS 5GC & UERANSIM UE / RAN Sample Configuration - Framed Routing with OAI-CN5G-UPF(AF_PACKET)
+# Open5GS 5GC & UERANSIM UE / RAN Sample Configuration - Framed Routing with OAI-CN5G-UPF(Simple Switch)
 This describes a very simple configuration that uses Open5GS, OAI-CN5G-UPF and UERANSIM for Framed Routing.

 This feature has been merged into Open5GS via the following pull requests by **@mitmitmitm**.